 - Ask your clinical placement(s) to send your signed and completed clinical placement blueprint directly to us (if applicable).
 Official transcripts must be submitted directly from the college or institution where you completed your course(s).

-After the CSMLS receives proof of your successful completion of the learning plan requirements, we will send you a Statement of Eligibility to the CSMLS Certification Exam.
+After the CSMLS receives proof of your successful completion of the PLA Learning Plan requirements, we will send you a Statement of Eligibility to the CSMLS Certification Exam.